boardfish/dissertation/contents/1-literature-review.md

 The field of virtual reality is capable of creating escape rooms that bridge the boundary between the digital (e.g. *Myst*) and the physical.
 The maintainer of
-@lockup2019 theorises that virtual reality (VR) escape rooms such as *[EXIT VR](https://exit-vr.de/en/)* may be the next stage for the industry, which allow immersive rooms to be created while effectively eliminating the issue of resetting the room as above.
+@lockup2019 theorises that virtual reality (VR) escape rooms such as *[EXIT VR](https://exit-vr.de/en/)* may be the next stage for the industry.
+These allow immersive rooms to be created while effectively eliminating the issue of resetting the room as above.
 This would bring the escape room cycle full circle, reincarnating the modern wave of physical escape rooms in the digital form that